Buffalo Bills free agency capsule

 BUFFALO BILLS (9-8)

 UNRESTRICTED FREE AGENTS: WRs Jordan Matthews, Deonte Thompson, Brandon Tate, and Jeremy Butler; CBs E.J.
-Gaines, Leonard Johnson, and Shareece Wright; LBs Preston Brown and Ramon Humber; DTs Kyle Williams and Cedric Thornton; Ss Colt Anderson and Shamarko Thomas; RBs Travaris Cadet and Taiwan Jones; FB Mike Tolbert; OT Seantrel Henderson; QB Joe Webb.
+Gaines, Leonard Johnson, and Shareece Wright; LBs Preston Brown and Ramon Humber; DT Cedric Thornton; Ss Colt Anderson and Shamarko Thomas; RBs Travaris Cadet and Taiwan Jones; FB Mike Tolbert; OT Seantrel Henderson; QB Joe Webb.

 RESTRICTED FREE AGENTS: None.

-NEEDS: Defensive front seven could be in store for major overhaul with Williams yet to determine whether he'll retire, starters Brown and Humber eligible for free agency.
+NEEDS: Quarterback moved to the top of the list after Buffalo traded three-year starter Tyrod Taylor to the Cleveland Browns in exchange for a third-round pick.
+The deal leaves Nathan Peterman — a fifth-round draft pick last year — as the only quarterback on the roster.
+Aside from free agency, the Bills are anticipated to select a quarterback in the draft.
+The defensive front seven could be in store for major overhaul, though Williams re-signed.
+Starters Brown and Humber are eligible for free agency.
 Unanticipated hole to fill is centre after Eric Woods was diagnosed with career-ending neck injury in January.
-Lack proven backup to RB LeSean McCoy, who will turn 30 in July.
-Bills already addressed one position by signing nine-year veteran CB Vontae Davis.
-Though QB Tyrod Taylor's future uncertain, Buffalo open to keeping third-year starter beyond March 16, when he's due $6 million bonus.
+Bills already addressed needs by signing nine-year veteran CB Vontae Davis and running back Chris Ivory, who is expected to take over as LeSean McCoy's primary backup.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP_NFL